iits-consulting/terraform-opentelekomcloud-project-factory/modules/vpn/README.md

 ```

 Notes:
-- this creates a vpn tunnel from a vpc on region eu-nl into a vpc on region eu-de
+- this creates a vpn tunnel from vpc1 into a vpc2
 - if not specified explicitly the local_subnets are going to be the subnets of the local_router
 - example of a full vpn tunnel to be found in the [Terratest section](https://github.com/iits-consulting/terraform-opentelekomcloud-project-factory/tree/master/terratest/vpn)